How To Clean Your Yoga Mat:

 On this same note, be mindful not to leave certain brands or materials of yoga mats in direct sunlight for extended periods of time.
 This could cause the color, or material to fade or deteriorate more quickly.

 Generally speaking, if you purchase a yoga mat or other yoga tool from reputable retailers/manufacturers you should see a pretty good return on investment.
-Thanks for stopping by!
+Always read manufacturers recommendations as well, when it comes to cleaning.

-Be sure to share all of your experiences with cleaning your mats in the comments below.
+Be sure to share our posts on your social media.
 Have a great day!